NYU-Processor-Design/nyu-processor-design.github.io/src/vip_course_docs/syllabus.md

 ## Project Structure

-This VIP team does not have designated sub-teams.
+This VIP team consists of six sub-teams, Core, AMBA, Memory, Simulator, Software, and Docs.
+Each sub-team has a dedicated Czar responsible for that team's part of the overall technology stack.
+Team members may join multiple sub-teams and are encouraged to do so if desired while also ensuring they are not spread too thin.

 A single team-wide meeting will be held weekly at a time determined by participant schedules.
+Sub-teams may hold additional meetings at the discretion of their respective Czar.

 ## Course Topics